Minimalism: Design, architecture, and spaces

-The term minimalism is also used to describe a trend in design and architecture, wherein the subject is reduced to its necessary elements.
-Minimalist architectural designers focus on effectively using vacant space, neutral colors, and eliminating decoration, emphasizing materiality, tactility, texture, weight, and density.
-Minimalist architecture became popular in the late 1980s in London and New York, whereby architects and fashion designers worked together in the boutiques to achieve simplicity, using white elements, cold lighting, and large spaces with minimal furniture and few decorative elements.
+The term "minimalism" is also used to describe a trend in design and architecture, wherein the subject is reduced to its necessary elements.
+Minimalist architectural designers focus on effectively using vacant space, neutral colors, and eliminating decoration, which is meant to emphasize materiality, tactility, texture, weight, and density.
+Minimalist architecture became popular in the late 1980s in London, England, and New York City, whereby architects and fashion designers worked together in the boutiques to achieve simplicity, using white elements, cold lighting, and large spaces with minimal furniture and few decorative elements.

 The works of De Stijl artists are a major reference: De Stijl expanded the ideas of expression by meticulously organizing basic elements such as lines and planes.
 In 1924, The Rietveld Schroder House was commissioned by Truus Schröder-Schräder, a precursor to minimalism.
 The house emphasizes its slabs, beams and posts reflecting De Stijl's philosophy on the relationship between form and function.
 With regard to home design, more attractive "minimalistic" designs are not truly minimalistic because they are larger, and use more expensive building materials and finishes.